explosion/spaCy/extra/DEVELOPER_DOCS/StringStore-Vocab.md

 issue.
 (Note that this is also different from using `sys.intern` to intern Python strings, which does not guarantee they won't be memory collected later.)

-Strings are stored in the `StringStore` in a peculiar way: short strings are stored in a fixed-length buffer (one per string, not a shared buffer), while longer strings are prefixed with their length and use malloced memory.
-If you want to understand the full details see the implementation of `decode_Utf8Str` and `_allocate` in `strings.pyx`.
+Strings are stored in the `StringStore` in a peculiar way: each string uses a union that is either an eight-byte `char[]` or a `char*`.
+Short strings are stored directly in the `char[]`, while longer strings are stored in allocated memory and prefixed with their length.
+This is a strategy to reduce indirection and memory fragmentation.
+See  `decode_Utf8Str` and `_allocate` in `strings.pyx` for the implementation.

-### Notes on Python & Cython String Types

-The `StringStore` doesn't do anything too weird with Python strings, but because it's in Cython some of the type details of Python strings become important.

-In Python 2 strings were more like sequences of bytes, but in Python 3 they're more like UTF-8 sequences and treated separately from bytes.
-Cython has several string types to manage compatability with bytes and strings in Python 2 and 3:
-`str`, `unicode`, `bytes`, and `basestring`.

-Here is how the types work in Python 3:

-- `str` and `unicode` are the same
-- `bytes` is just `bytes`
-- `basestring` is the union of `str` and `unicode`, so in Py3 all are equivalent

-`basestring` and `unicode` are still used in several places in spaCy code, presumably as a legacy of Python 2 support.
-In Python 3 there should be no difference between these types and `str`.

 ### When to Use the StringStore?